saccsasse/MovieApp/README.md

 FastAPI Movie Backend

-This project is my main backend portfolio project and represents the full scope of my backend development knowledge.
 It is a production-oriented REST API built with modern Python technologies, designed with scalability, security, and maintainability in mind.
 The application provides user authentication, role-based access control, movie-related endpoints, background processing, caching, database migrations, and full test coverage — all implemented from scratch.

 Tech Stack: